Research application process

 Some schools have adopted local policies so please refer to your Research Support Manager if you are not aware of your local arrangements.

 Applications involving MAHSC partner Trusts being submitted to the NIHR Research for Patient Benefit Scheme must be submitted to the Peer Review Panel coordinated by CMFT.
-Specific guidance on this process is circulated in advance of each particular call, but for reference please see a recent announcement of the MAHSC Internal Peer Review Scheme.
+Specific guidance on this process is circulated in advance of each particular call, but for reference please see appendix 1 of the FBMH peer review guidance and policy document which outlines the MAHSC Internal Peer Review Scheme.

 After your application has been costed and approved, a fully completed and authorised Pan Manchester Notification (PanMan) Form must be submitted to your Research Support Manager.